|

 for the different

-low-pass filtering in the preamplifier design.
+interference from the recorder's digital electronics.
 The input is a high-impedance JFET type.

-- The preamplifier high-pass filtering and the high-frequency channel's
+- Gain and high-pass filtering on both channels and the high-frequency channel's

 -